1903 Oxnard strike: The strike and the JMLA

-On February 11, 1903, 500 Japanese and 200 Mexican laborers became the charter members of the Japanese-Mexican Labor Association (JMLA) joined together and formed their organization based on the grievances of the Oxnard laborers.
+On February 11, 1903, 500 Japanese and 200 Mexican laborers became the charter members of the Japanese-Mexican Labor Association (JMLA) joined and formed their organization based on the grievances of the Oxnard laborers.
 Despite its status as a farmworker's labor union, the members of the JMLA were laborers working under contract, labor contractors, and temporary workers - many of whom were students from Japan.
-The JMLA is notable for being the first major agricultural union in California to unite agricultural workers of different minority groups.
-Overcoming obvious language barriers between the two constituent groups, they immediately elected Kosaburo Baba (president), Y. Yamaguchi (secretary of the Japanese branch), and J.M.
-Lizarras (secretary of the Mexican branch); Baba and Lizarras were both labor contractors and Yamaguchi has been recognized as a boarding student recruited from San Francisco.
-Their immediate concerns opposed the WACC on three conditions:
+Some union leaders, particularly boarding students, may have been influenced by the socialist movement in Japan.
+Many Oxnard Issei had arrived from San Francisco and Oakland, where there existed at least two documented Japanese socialist groups, a political tendency which had gained traction in Japan in the wake of the first Sino-Japanese War (1894-95).